snissn/FIPs/FIPS/fip-draft.md

 BLS precompiles improve developer experience by enabling advanced applications (e.g., zk-proof aggregation, BLS-based voting, and signature-based storage proofs).
 This upgrade positions Filecoin as a capable and attractive platform for cryptographically advanced dApps and aligns with emerging Ethereum tooling standards.

 ## Implementation
 Reference implementation will be integrated into the `builtin-actors` FEVM runtime.
 A pull request with a working precompile set and test coverage will be submitted following FIP acceptance.
-The implementation will include gas metering, ABI validation, and subgroup enforcement.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).